 But sight loss does happen and this is extremely difficult for anyone to deal with.
 This is life-changing.

-Talk to theRNIB(the Royal National Institute of Blind People).
-They are the leading source of information on sight loss and the issues affecting blind and partially sighted people.
-It provides a fantastic amount of help and support, includingFacebook groupsspecifically set up to your needs.
+You can talk to the RNIB (the Royal National Institute of Blind People).
+They are one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people.
+They provide a fantastic amount of practical and emotional support, including Facebook groups specifically set up to your needs.

-And remember, you can give our trained counsellorsa call, for more information and support, or just to chat.
+And remember, you can give our trained counsellors a call, for more information and support, or just to chat.
 We’re here for you.